John Andrews Appointed Principal Guest Conductor NSO

 World-Premiere Recording of English Masterpieces with the BBC Concert Orchestra

-In June, John recorded the Double Concerto for Violin and Cello of Percy Sherwood and Frederic Cowen’s Fifth Symphony with the BBC Concert Orchestra and soloists Rupert Marshall-Luck and Joseph Spooner.
-This is due out in early 2017.
+In 2016, John recorded the Double Concerto for Violin and Cello of Percy Sherwood and Frederic Cowen’s Fifth Symphony with the BBC Concert Orchestra and soloists Rupert Marshall-Luck and Joseph Spooner.
+This is due out on the EM Records label in 2017.

 Trinity Orchestra Harrow